hamaluik/SimpleRestart/README.md

 # SimpleRestart
-Version 1.3.2 by FuzzyWuzzie and THExSYSTEM
+Version 1.3.3 by FuzzyWuzzie and THExSYSTEM

 ## Description
-SimpleRestart is a plugin for Bukkit (a Minecraft server wrapper) which allows server operators to simply and easily reboot their server, as well as schedule automatic reboots of the server "for freshness".
+SimpleRestart is a plugin for Bukkit (a Minecraft server wrapper) which allows server operators to simply and easily restart their server, as well as schedule automatic restarts of the server "for freshness".
 The plugin contains flexible yet straightforward commands, is easy to set up and use, and makes use of Permissions.